LukeShortCloud/rootpages/src/programming/devops.rst

 Fedora Copr is a build system that builds RPMs for RPM based operating systems such as Fedora, Mageia, and openSUSE.
 Only the latest RPMs are kept.
 Older versions are deleted after 14 days.
 The ``copr-cli`` utility can be used to help add continuous delivery to a CI/CD pipeline.
 [7]

 Generate an API token from `here <https://copr.fedoraproject.org/api/>`__.
 Use the credentials provided to create a new configuration at ``~/.config/copr``.
-For CD, this file should be encrypted with a tool such as ``travis encrpt-file`` and stored in the SCM repository.
+For CD, this file should be encrypted with a tool such as ``travis encrypt-file`` and stored in the SCM repository.

 .. code-block:: ini